davidlinner/rover/readme.md

 ## About The Project

 This library implements a programmable simulation and top-down visualization for a simple land vehicle.
-The library was created as teaching material in the Internet of Things (IOT) project for, with and by the students of [Berlin School of Design and Communication](https://www.srh-university-berlin.de/).
+The library was created as teaching material in the Internet of Things (IOT) project for and by the students of [Berlin School of Design and Communication](https://www.srh-university-berlin.de/).

 [![Rover Simulation][product-screenshot]](/)